enpkg/enpkg_data_organization/README.md

 ### 4) Add GNPS MassIVE information

-To enjoy links to [GNPS LCMS dasboard](https://gnps-lcms.ucsd.edu/) and visualization of your MS/MS spectra directly from the knowldege graph, your data (.mz(X)ML files and feature_MS2_pos/neg.mgf) have to be uplaoded to the [GNPS MassIVE] (https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp) repository.
+To enjoy links to [GNPS LCMS dasboard](https://gnps-lcms.ucsd.edu/) and visualization of your MS/MS spectra directly from the knowldege graph, your data (.mz(X)ML files and feature_MS2_pos/neg.mgf) have to be uplaoded to the [GNPS MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp) repository.
 For an easy upload of your features' fragmentation spectra, you can directly upload the content of the **for_massive_upload_<ionization_mode>** folder(s).
-See GNPS documentation for details on the MassIVE upload process https://ccms-ucsd.github.io/GNPSDocumentation/datasets/
+See [GNPS documentation](https://ccms-ucsd.github.io/GNPSDocumentation/datasets/) for details on the MassIVE upload process.

 :warning: The filenames of the .mz(X)ML files you upload on MassIVE have to match the filenames in your metadata file.